bjeborn/vagrant-swarm-elasticsearch/README.md

 ES certificates are generated from Vagrantfile by letting the manager node call certs/generate-certs-and-docker-configs.sh
 ES certificates are stored as Docker configs for availability on all nodes
 ES cluster specification is in mycluster/mycluster.yml

+## Modifications
+### Disable TLS between Kibana and browser
+* Set `SERVER_SSL_ENABLED: "false"` on the kibana service in mycluster/mycluster.yml
+* Run deploy.sh in the directory mycluster